 Interestingly studies show people grow happier as they age.
 They are less prone to anxiety, depression, and anger.
 They grow in appreciation of simple pleasures and everyday relationships.
 Ultimately, only God matters.

 Love conquers death.
 It’s a theme writers and poets often turn to.
 And it actually expresses a great truth—death does not have the last word.
-Saint Paul in 1 Corinthians 15 claims, “Oh death, where is your victory?
-Where is your sting?”
+Saint Paul in 1 Corinthians 15:55 claims, “O death, where is thy victory?
+O death, where is thy sting?”
+(RSVCE).
 In His death and resurrection, Jesus is the Conqueror of Death.

 Pope Pius XII once said we feel “a homesickness for things eternal.”
 Yes, we have an important part to play in this world, but ultimately we belong to God in Heaven.